Aerijo/napi-oniguruma/README.md

 ## Indexing

 The API supports starting from a given index within the string.
 This has been interpreted as JS string index, and not unicode code point or similar.
 Hopefully support for actual code point indexing can be added.

+## NOTE
+- There is a bug in Node 10.15.3--12.0.0 that causes a memory leak when using the async (promise and callback) methods.

+## TODO
+- [ ] Refactor C code to reduce duplication
+- [ ] Set up proper benchmarks
+- [ ] Batch the property setting into a single napi call